Alappuzha: National highways

 Nation Highway 66, connecting Panvel to Kanyakumari runs through the Alappuzha city centre.
 The Alappuzha Bypass was built to route the national highway around city centers between Kommady and Kalarkode.
-National Highway 66 connects Alappuzha city to other major cities like Mumbai, Udupi, Mangalore, Kannur, Kozhikode, Ernakulam, Kollam and Trivandrum.
+National Highway 66 connects Alappuzha city to other major cities like Mumbai, Udupi, Mangalore, Kannur, Kozhikode, Ernakulam, Kollam and Thiruvananthapuram.
 There is a plan to upgrade State Highway 11 to a national highway in order to help connect Alappuzha to Kodaikanal as part of promoting the coastal-hill tourism project.

 State highways

 There are eight state highways in Alappuzha district, of which three of them originates from Alappuzha town.
 State Highway 11 starts from Kalarcode and ends at Perunna.
 This highway is locally known as AC road (Alappuzha-Changanassery road) and it covers a distance of 24.2 km.
 It is an important road which connects Alappuzha town with Kottayam district.
 Stateway High 40 is an interstate highway in Alappuzha district which connects Alappuzha town with Madurai in Tamil Nadu.
 It is the only interstate highway in Alappuzha district.
 State Highway 66 originates from Alappuzha town and terminates at Thoppumpady.